 noon (never 12 noon)

-Northwest Religious Liberty Association (NRLA), to be used in place of North Pacific Union Conference public affairs and religious liberty department.
+Northwest Religious Liberty Association (NRLA), to be used in place of North Pacific Union public affairs and religious liberty department.

 North Pacific Union Conference (NPUC) for use in church magazines only.